Japan: Economy and security top concerns ahead of election | DW | 29.10.2021

 “For me, personally, the biggest worry has to be North Korea, which has recently launched a series of ballistic missiles, has nuclear weapons and is completely unpredictable,” she said.

-"Some of those missiles have landed in Japanese territorial waters and they don't seem to care or listen to the criticisms of the international community."
+"Some of those missiles have landed in Japanese territorial waters and [North Korea] does not seem to care or listen to the criticisms of the international community."

-On the day that he announced the dissolution of the Diet for the election, he emphasized the importance of the Japan-US security alliance, insisting, "The upcoming election is about the choosing the future of Japan."
+On the day he announced the dissolution of the Diet for the election, he emphasized the importance of the Japan's security alliance with the United States, insisting, "The upcoming election is about the choosing the future of Japan."

-Something of a dove before taking over, Kishida is expected to continue previous administrations' hard line on China, particularly on the question of Japanese sovereignty over the Senkaku Islands, which Beijing claims, the disputed islands in the South China Sea and, perhaps most significantly, Taiwan.
+Something of a peace-loving dove before taking over, Kishida is expected to continue previous administrations' hard line on China, particularly on the question of Japanese sovereignty over the Senkaku Islands, which Beijing claims; the disputed islands in the South China Sea and; perhaps most significantly, Taiwan.

 A key element of that policy has been enhancing existing security and economic alliances, such as with the US and the nations of Southeast Asia, and developing new connections with countries further afield.